Return to the Newsroom

 PolishUkrainian

-In response to the arrival of foreigners to Poland because of the conflict in Ukraine, The Polish government has developed legal solutions to help facilitate said foreigners’ legalization of their stay and work status.
+In response to the arrival of foreigners to Poland because of the war in Ukraine, the Polish government has developed legal solutions to help facilitate legalization of stay and work in Poland for foreigners.
 The indicated solutions are included in the Act of 12 March 2022 on assistance to citizens of Ukraine in connection with the armed conflict on the territory of that country.
 This law exists alongside the binding legal acts in the area of migration and asylum.

 Who is affected by this Act?